Sudip1844/MovieZoneBot/replit.md

 **Migration to Replit Environment (August 5, 2025)**
 - Successfully migrated project from Replit Agent to standard Replit environment
-- All dependencies installed and verified working (`python-telegram-bot==20.7`)
+- All dependencies installed and verified working (`python-telegram-bot[job-queue]==20.7`)
-- Security best practices maintained with environment variable configuration
+- BOT_TOKEN configured and bot now connecting to Telegram successfully
-- Bot starts up cleanly and all modules load successfully
+- Fixed JobQueue initialization issues for message cleanup functionality
-- Ready for BOT_TOKEN configuration to enable full functionality
+- "Add Movie" command now working properly with error handling improvements
-- Project follows robust security practices with proper client/server separation
+- Bot fully operational and ready for use with all features functional